XHYN-PH/exagear-302/README.md

 Question #3: **DOES EXAGEAR SUPPORTS MALI-GPU ???**
 - Absolutely Yes, Mali-GPU hardware acceleration is supported via VirGL only, but it's slow and only OpenGL (Other Alternative is Software Rendering)

+Question #4: **WHY EXAGEAR INSTEAD OF OTHER EMULATORS ???**
+- ExaGear is still the best for Old x86 Games and it has a very good touch controls unlike to other emulators, It's also one of the easiest to use...

 ---

 ### 📄 INTRODUCTION